near/docs/docs/validator/economics.md

 ### Receive third-party NEAR tokens via delegation

-NEAR leverages *smart contracts* to offer staking to delegators.
+NEAR Protocol provides *smart contracts* for delegators who want to stake $NEAR tokens without running a node.
 Therefore, every validator may implement its staking smart contract, or use the ones made available by NEAR Protocol or the community.
 This option is still work in progress, so please follow the [NEP on GitHub](https://github.com/nearprotocol/NEPs/blob/staking-contract/text/0000-staking-contract.md) for specifications and features discussion.

 <blockquote class="warning">